 The information given in this document is not intended as a substitute for therapy or medical advice from a professional.
 IPA recommends that anyone seeking help for paruresis obtain professional advice before and during a treatment program.

 Click on one of the following questions to jump to the answer.
 The questions are organized so that one or two are covered on a page, making printing easier if you only need a portion of the FAQ.
-If you would rather read or print the questions from a long document that includes all of them, click here (PDF).

 Q: How do you pronounce “paruresis?”